awillats/clinc/OUTLINE.md

 ---
 # Results
+<a name='figure-demo'></a>
+🏞️

-## Case Study: Applying CLINC to distinguish a pair of circuits
+## Figure DEMO: Applying CLINC to distinguish a pair of circuits (case-study)
-  - explanation using binary reachability rules ?
+  - explanation using binary reachability rules
-🏞️ **Figure:** walk-through / case-study 🏞️
+    - consider postponing until we introduce intervention?
+    - i.e. have one figure that walks through both reachability and impact of intervention
   - *(e.g. Advancing functional connectivity research from association to causation, Combining multiple functional connectivity methods to improve causal inferences)*

+<a name='figure-binary'></a>
 ## [Binary Sim.] - Characterizing circuit-pair ambiguity through binary reachability properties
   - proportion of each ambiguity class as a function of circuit size
-  - possibly weight proportions by observed frequency of triplet motifs ✂️️ **Figure:** ambiguity class by circuit size✂️
+  - possibly weight proportions by observed frequency of triplet motifs ✂️️ **Figure:** ambiguity class by circuit size✂️ 🏞️
+    - SCOPE: cut?

-## ...
-Characterization ...
+## Characterization of network estimation performance

 ### Extracting circuit estimates
 - *(see methods for xcorr, muTE)*